libts/tslib/README.md

   movement speed to some value (e.g. the pen is not supposed to move quicker than some threshold).

-  This is a 'greedy' filter, e.g. it gives less samples on output than receives on input.
-It can cause problems on capacitive touchscreens that already apply such a filter.

-  There is **no multitouch** support for this filter (yet). `ts_read_mt()` will only read one slot when this filter is used.
-You can try using the median filter instead.
+  There is **no multitouch** support for this filter (yet). `ts_read_mt()` will limit your input to one slot when this filter is used.
+Try using the median filter instead.

 #### Parameters: